Programmer’s Guide

 bundle exec rails console

-Create the HelloJob in the console:
+Define the job in the console:

 class HelloJob < RocketJob::Job